French freestyle skiing’s comeback kid

 On skis as soon as she was able to walk, her ambition was to excel at moguls and aerials, like her idols at the Albertville Games.
 Making great strides with her local ski club from the age of nine, she went on to become a pioneer of halfpipe skiing, a new sport that was growing in popularity.

-A landmark winA very skilled exponent of the halfpipe, Martinod won a string of national competitions before lining up in the inaugural FIS Freestyle Skiing World Cup season in 2003/04.
+A very skilled exponent of the halfpipe, Martinod won a string of national competitions before lining up in the inaugural FIS Freestyle Skiing World Cup season in 2003/04.
 The winner of three events, she collected the halfpipe crystal globe at the end of the campaign.
-She also made a name for herself at the X-Games, winning bronze at the age of 22 on the Aspen superpipe in 2006.
+She also made a name for herself at the X Games, winning bronze at the age of 22 on the Aspen superpipe in 2006.

 It was then that Martinod decided to give it all up for love, opening a bar with her partner in La Plagne and giving birth to their daughter, Mélirose, in 2009.
-Having turned her back on competitive skiing, she was lured back to it in 2011, when she learned that the freestyle halfpipe was to be included on the Olympic Winter Games programme.
-Inspired to clamp on her skis again after her long break, she began her bid to qualify Sochi 2014.
+Having turned her back on competitive skiing, she was lured back in 2011, when she learned that the freestyle halfpipe was to be included on the Olympic Winter Games programme.
+Inspired to clamp on her skis again after her long break, she began her bid to qualify for Sochi 2014.

 Martinod got straight back into the rhythm.
 Working hard with her coach, Greg Guenet, she devoted body and soul to her new objectives, and returned to winning ways in 2013, taking halfpipe victory at the X Games Europe in Tignes.

 Within a year she was picking up Olympic silver in Sochi at the age of 29, breaking out a McTwist and a 900 on her second run to score 84.50 points and finish second to the USA’s Maddie Bowman on the halfpipe’s Games debut